huggingface/blog/text-generation-inference-on-inferentia2.md

 !pip install transformers "sagemaker>=2.206.0" --upgrade --quiet
 ```

 If you are going to use Sagemaker in a local environment.
 You need access to an IAM Role with the required permissions for Sagemaker.
-You can find [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) more about it.
+You can find out more about it [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).

 ```python
 import sagemaker